Tarteel-18/Graduation-project/WINDOWS_SETUP_GUIDE.md

 pip install -r requirements.txt
 ```

-**This will take 5-10 minutes** - it's downloading many packages.
+**This will take 2-5 minutes** - it's downloading packages.
 You'll see progress bars.

+**Good news:** The project uses **cloud embeddings by default**, so you don't need to download large AI models locally!
+This saves gigabytes of space and time.

 **Common issues:**
 - If you get "pip is not recognized": Make sure Python was added to PATH during installation
 - If download is slow: This is normal, just wait
+- If you see warnings about sentence-transformers: That's fine - it's only needed if you want local embeddings (not required)

 ### 3.6 Create Environment File